 Lawn and garden fertiliser application is one of the contributing factors to high nutrient levels in waterways, which causes the problem.
 To reduce your impact select a ‘Fertilise Wise’ endorsed fertiliser.
 Refer to the Fertilise Wise website

 for more information.

 Another issue that can arise in the City's lakes is an increase in the naturally occurring bacteria that can cause avian botulism.
 Avian (bird) botulism is a serious disease which causes progressive weakness, paralysis and death in waterbirds.
-For more information please refer to the Avian Botulism Information Sheet
+For more information please refer to the Avian botulism information sheet

 The natural behaviour of magpies is to defend their territory to protect eggs and young from attack during the nesting season, generally between August to October each year.
-For more information on how to avoid issues with swooping magpies, refer to the Department of Parks & Wildlife website
+For more information on how to avoid issues with swooping magpies, refer to the Department of Parks and Wildlife website